brea2a/jb/README.md

 *jo* creates a JSON string on *stdout* from *word*s given it as arguments.
-Without option `-a` it generates an object whereby each *word* is a `key=value` pair with *key* being the JSON object element and *value* being its value. *jo* attempts to guess the type of *value* in order to create number, string, or null values in JSON.
+Without option `-a` it generates an object whereby each *word* is a `key=value` pair with *key* being the JSON object element and *value* its value. *jo* attempts to guess the type of *value* in order to create number, string, or null values in JSON.

 *jo* creates an array instead of an object when `-a` is specified.